 Since the United States Food and Drug Administration (FDA) banned trans fats in foods in the United States, companies needed to find replacements.
 Because palm oil works in so many ways, companies changed recipes and started adding it to their foods.

-Items containing it
+Items containing palm oil ingredients

 If you are trying to avoid products that use palm oil, start by reading labels.
 Don’t buy products with any palm- ingredients.
 After that, learn the other names for palm oil derivatives in common, everyday items.